USveterandr/budgetwise-ai/TRANSACTION_MANAGEMENT_PROGRESS.md

 This document tracks the implementation progress of the Transaction Management feature for BudgetWise AI.

 ## Current Status
-- 🔧 In Progress
+- ✅ Completed
 - Started: October 24, 2025
-- Estimated Completion: November 7, 2025
+- Completed: November 7, 2025

 ## Completed Tasks ✅